mitch7391/homebridge-cmd4-AdvantageAir/README.md

     <img width="700px" src="Screenshots/FanFanv2_as_proxy.png">
     </p>

     For systems with Temperature Sensors, this option will use `Fanv2` as proxy for Zone Control and integrate both `TemperatureSensor` for the temperature info and myZone switch for the zone.
-The advantage of this option is able to see the temperature info & the "zone % open" displayed on the zone itself and able to set this zone as myZone.
-Please note that the `Speed` which is a prozy for "zone % open" is not user controllable and you cannot unset this zone as myZone.
+The advantage of this option is to have the temperature info & the "zone % open" displayed on the zone itself and able to set this zone as myZone.
+Please note that the `Speed` which is a proxy for "zone % open" is not user controllable and you cannot unset this zone as myZone.

     <p align="left">
     <img width="450px" src="Screenshots/Fanv2_as_integrated_zoneControl.png">